 Urodynamic Testing: These tests measure bladder pressure and the flow of urine.
 However, they’re expensive and invasive so they’re usually only done on people who haven’t responded to treatment.
 Urodynamic tests include:

 · Uroflowmetry.
 You will urinate in a uroflowmeter, a device that measures the volume and speed of your voiding, to see if you have an obstruction.

 · Cystometry.
 A catheter fills the bladder with water or air.
-Another catheter that senses pressure is placed in your rectum or vagina, if you’re a woman.
+Another catheter that senses pressure is placed in your rectum, or vagina if you’re a woman.
 The test measures the pressure in the bladder and its surrounding areas as it fills.
 The test can indentify involuntary muscle contractions and bladder filling capacity.

 · Voiding cystourethrogram.
-A dye is injected into your bladder through a catheter and X-rays are taken while you urinate.
+A dye is injected into your bladder through a catheter and then X-rays are taken while you urinate.
 The X-rays can show structural abnormalities.